nixonyung/nixonyung.github.io/content/writings/arrogant/solipsistic.en.md

 From what I see, the strong know their strengths come from built roads.<br/>
 Therefore, they accept that they have the responsibility to pave the way for future generations.<br/>
-The weak are always afraid of losing what they have, cursing passerby for not giving them food.<br/>
+The weak are always afraid of losing what they have, cursing passersby for not giving them food.<br/>

 That's why the rebel should be eaten.<br/>

-The ghost, just as when it is alive, become Death.<br/>
+The ghost, just as when it is alive, becomes Death.<br/>
 Wherever it isn't, whatever dies.<br/>

 > The reasonable man adapts himself to the world;